BryanMorfe/sectionkit/README.md

 }
 ```

-Whereas the following `CollectionSectionProvider` is not compatible with the above declared `CollectionSectionController`:
+Whereas the following `CollectionSectionProvider` is not compatible with the above declared `CollectionSectionController` because the `ItemIdentifierType` differs:

 ```swift
 class SectionProvider : CollectionSectionProvider {